 In this topic you'll learn:

-- Add or edit work items and publish your changes to TFS or VSTS
+- Add or edit work items and publish your changes to Azure Boards or TFS

 - Refresh your Excel worksheet with the latest changes made to the work tracking data store